 “We will search the whole market to help the borrower find what they are looking for,” she says.
 “It won't necessarily be the cheapest rate, but it will be the overall best deal based on their circumstances and rental property.”

-Anyone who’s scrolled through the customer reviews on TripAdvisor or Amazon knows public opinion can be a confusing and contrary thing.
+Anyone who’s scrolled through the customer reviews on TripAdvisor or Amazon knows public opinion can be a confusing and a contrary thing.
 Which makes decisions difficult when you’ve got a new buy-to-let property to present.

 You want a home that potential tenants will be clamouring to live in.
 But how do you get that on a limited budget?
 Should you spend all your spare money on a new kitchen?
 Perhaps a new bathroom would be a better tenant-magnet.
 And what about the decor?
 Do you go big, bold and super-trendy or play it safe with wall-to-wall beige?